stimm-ai/stimm/README.md

 - **Ultra-low latency** thanks to optimized Silero VAD and LiveKit real-time media pipeline.
 - **Provider-agnostic** (LLM, TTS, STT): choose any AI stack.
+- **Trimmable dependencies**: Heavy build-time dependencies (like `pyaudio`) are optional, keeping the core image lean and secure.
-- **Lightweight dependencies**: Pure ONNX Runtime inference (no PyTorch/CUDA required) for fast installation and small Docker images.
+- **Lightweight core**: Pure ONNX Runtime inference for fast installation.
 - **Scalable architecture**: Docker, Traefik, Postgres, and a technical foundation designed for production deployment.

 ## 🧩 Use Cases